 Main threats: originally, hunting for food, feathers and to provide museum specimens; then introduced predators such as rats, cats and possums; and also, with such a small population, egg fertility is abnormally low and there is a risk of genetic inbreeding.

-Latest news: The current population of kakapo is 197 (July 2022).
-During 2016 Sirocco – the kakapo who famously mated with Mark’s head – went missing (his transmitter failed) and he celebrated his 20th birthday, on 23 March 2017, quite happily alone and completely oblivious to all the fuss he’d caused.
+Latest news: The current population of kakapo is 244 (2024).
+In 2010, the New Zealand Department of Conservation made Sirocco – the kakapo who famously mated with Mark's head – official Spokesbird for conservation.
+During 2016, he went missing (his transmitter failed) and he celebrated his 20th birthday, on 23 March 2017, quite happily alone and completely oblivious to all the fuss he’d caused.
 He turned up fit and well in February 2018 and has been fitted with a new transmitter.

 Once upon a time, a few million years ago, there was a rhino that split in two.
 It didn’t split like an amoeba, of course, literally tearing itself in half and wandering off in two different directions.
 It split in the evolutionary sense.
 The two rhinos eventually grew into separate sub-species.
 One became the northern white rhino (speak quickly and you’ll say ‘northern right wino’ – at least you will now that it’s been pointed out) and the other became the southern white rhino.
 One thing you’ll notice about both of them is that they’re not actually white.
 They are more of a dull grey-brown colour.
 Despite what you might think, this isn’t because zoologists are either colour-blind or stupid.
 It’s because they are illiterate.
 It comes from a mistranslation of the Dutch word ‘wijde’, which means ‘wide’ and refers the the rhino’s mouth.
 This was misread as the Afrikaans word ‘wit’, which means ‘white’.
 And so the wide-mouthed rhino became the white rhino.